nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 Adding a new source for the DFP pipeline requires defining five critical pieces:
 1. The user_id column in the Morpheus config attribute `ae.userid_column_name`.
 This can be any column which uniquely identifies the user, account or service being fingerprinted.
 Examples of possible user_ids could be:
-   * A username or fullname  (for example, "johndoe", or "Jane Doe")
+   * A username or fullname  (for example, "johndoe" or "Jane Doe")
    * User's LDAP ID number
-   * A user group (for example, "sales", or "engineering")
+   * A user group (for example, "sales" or "engineering")
    * Hostname of a machine on the network
    * IP address of a client
    * Name of a service (for example, "DNS", "Customer DB", or "SMTP")